An introduction to technical SEO in Adobe Muse

 h & p tags

-The h and p tags are extremely important for providing structure to your webpage.
-Correctly structured h and p tags will help search engines understand the content of your webpages.
+tags are extremely important for providing structure to your webpage.
+Correctly structured h

 Best practice

-• Never use more than 1 h1 tag per page
+- Never use more than 1

-• The p tag should be used for all other text on the page Take a look at this basic template to get an idea of what your h and p tags should look like.
+tag should be used for all other text on the page Take a look at this basic template to get an idea of what yourh

 Customize in Muse

-To set the h or p tags, select the text you want to edit, the Text flyout panel, and at the bottom you'll see a dropdown that will likely have <p> Paragraph as the default option.
+tags, select the text you want to edit, the Text flyout panel, and at the bottom you'll see a dropdown that will likely have <p> Paragraph

 Examples

-Take a look at this basic template to get an idea of what your h and p tags should look like.
+Take a look at this basic template to get an idea of what your h

 Important